-Colorado Access is committed to ensuring that all members have an understanding of and access to providers and resources that will help them become healthy and remain healthy.
+Colorado Access is committed to ensuring that each of our members has an understanding of and access to providers and resources that will help them become healthy and remain healthy.
 This requires the unified efforts of numerous medical and non-medical partners aimed at defining mutually reinforcing agendas and supporting mutually reinforcing actions.